android-coco/litaotao.github.io/images/m.md

 - Why do you want to work for our company?

 - Self-introduction: current role simple -> college -> post college -> current role details -> outside of work -> wrap up

+- How to solve a problem?

+  - A problem-solving flowchart: listen -> example -> brute force -> optimize -> walk through -> implement -> test;

+- ***The Hea  Pill***: You have 20 bottles of pills.
+19 bottles have 1.0 gram pills, but one has pills of weight 1.1 grams.
+Given a scale that provides an exact measurement, how would you  nd the heavy bottle?
+You can only use the scale once.

+- ***Basketball***: You have a basketball hoop and someone says that you can play one of two games.

+  Game 1: You get one shot to make the hoop.

+  Game 2: You get three shots and you have to make two of three shots.

+  If p is the probability of making a particular shot, for which values of p should you pick one gameor the other?

+- ***Dominos***: There is an 8x8 chessboard in which two diagonally opposite corners have been cut off.
+You are given 31 dominos, and a single domino can cover exactly two squares.
+Can you use the 31 dominos to cover the entire board?
+Prove your answer (by providing an example or showing why it's impossible).

+- ***Ants on a Triangle***: There are three ants on different vertices of a triangle.
+What is the probability ofcollision (between any two or all of them) if they start walking on the sides of the triangle?
+Assumethat each ant randomly picks a direction, with either direction being equally likely to be chosen, andthat they walk at the same speed.
+Similarly,  nd the probability of collision with n ants on an n-vertex polygon.

+- ***Jugs of Water***: You have a  five-quart jug, a three-quart jug, and an unlimited supply of water (but no measuring cups).
+How would you come up with exactly four quarts of water?
+Note that the jugs are oddly shaped, such that  lling up exactly "half" of the jug would be impossible.

+  - 4 = 5 -1 = 3 + 1 = 2 x 2 = 1 x 4, so the core of this problem is to find 1 quart of water, maybe.
+  - answer: 5 - 3 = 2; 2->3; 3 - 2 = 1; 5 - 1 = 4;
+  - actually, using a 5 quart, and 3 quart jug, we can get 1,2,3,4,5,6,7,8 quart water as we want; core is 1 quart;

+  ​
+  ​
+  ​

 - ​

+  ​
+  ​

+- ​

+  ​
+  ​
+  ​